Installation Guidelines

 • Panels are accordion folded and then rolled

-• Panels should be extended into position by pulling the leading side of panel
+• Panels should be extended into position by pulling the leading side of the panel

-• Panels should be placed loosely and extra form contraction should be gathered into temporary tucks at each seam and at top of slope
+• Panels should be placed loosely, and extra form contraction should be gathered into temporary tucks at each seam and the top of the slope

 Placement of remaining fabric panels

-• If panels are sewn together in the field, the succeeding panel is place atop the last mil width.
+• If panels are sewn together in the field, the succeeding panel is placed atop the last mil width.

 Fine Aggregate Pumping

-• First section of panel is left un-pumped to prevent fabric from sliding into flank trench
+• The first section of the panel is left unpumped to prevent fabric from sliding into the flank trench

 • Starting in the second section, the injection pipe should be inserted inside the first baffle and at a distance from the toe as determined by slope angle and fabric type

-• The flow of concrete should always be directed toward toe of slope
+• The flow of concrete should always be directed toward the toe of the slope

-• Spacing of injection ports is also determine by slope angle and fabric type
+• The spacing of injection ports is also determined by slope angle and fabric type

-• As one baffled section is fully inflated, contractor will repeat theses steps along the alignment of the plans until entire lining has been pumped
+• As one baffled section is fully inflated, the contractor will repeat these steps along the alignment of the plans until the entire lining has been pumped

-• Each individual baffle sewn into the fabric form will act as a cold joint, allowing contractor to control the work flow
+• Each individual baffle sewn into the fabric form will act as a cold joint, allowing the contractor to control the workflow

 • Once concrete has cured (approximately 24 hours), toe and flank trenches can be backfilled and compacted